rcodin/polymage/sandbox/apps/python/multigrid/README.md

 The various make targets available and what they correspond to are listed
 below:

-- all (executes polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)
+- all (executes polymg-naive, polymg-opt+, polymg-opt, handopt and handopt-pluto configurations)

 - polymg-opt-plus - executes polymg-opt+ configurations.

 - polymg-opt - executes polymg-opt configurations.

+- polymg-naive - executes polymg-naive configurations.

 - handopt - executes hand optimized code (for Jacobi2D and Jacobi3D
   only).